Michael Halvorson

-Early career
+Early life and education

 Halvorson grew up in Olympia, Washington.
-He received a B.A. degree in Computer Science from Pacific Lutheran University (PLU) in 1985, and MA and Ph.D. degrees in History from the University of Washington (1996, 2001).
-In a recent book, he discusses the formative influence of the liberal arts on his approach to technical writing and software systems.
+He received a Bachelor of Arts degree in Computer Science from Pacific Lutheran University in 1985, and later earned MA and Ph.D. degrees in History from the University of Washington.
+His scholarly and public work has frequently explored the relationship between technological systems, liberal arts education, public knowledge, and historical memory.